p2panda/handbook/website/docs/02-organising-data/queries.md

 #### `publishEntry`

-- publishes the entry supplied with the request
+- if a `publishEntry` request is accepted by a node it must publish the entry supplied with the request by taking the following steps:
-  - the entry is validated by the receiving node and persisted in a database. the data gets validated by checking if:
+  - the node must validate the received entry and operation by checking if:
     - the entry adheres to the [bamboo specification][bamboo] and has a valid signature and log integrity
     - the operation adheres to the [operation specification][operations]
     - the operation is linked to the entry with a correct payload hash and size
+  - the node should persist the entry and operation and make it available to other nodes via [replication][replication]
-  - the operation may be materialised on the node resulting in a new document view
+  - the node may [materialise][reduction] the document this new operation belongs to, resulting in a new document view
 - returns entry arguments required for publishing the next entry for the same document, similar to `nextEntryArgs`
-- returns an error when the bamboo log, signature or document integrity could not be verified, the operation was malformed or schema not fullfilled
+- returns an error
+  - when the bamboo log, signature or document integrity could not be verified, the operation was malformed or schema not fullfilled
+  - when the node is unable to persist the entry and operation at the moment

 ```graphql